wdavid73/AdonisJS-example/README.md

-# Adonis fullstack application
+# Adonis Back-End application

-This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.
+This is the Back-End boilerplate for AdonisJs, it comes pre-configured with.

 1. Bodyparser
 2. Session